smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 ## Potential downsides

 - The proposed solution will use SdlRouterStatusProvider, which actually binds to other app's RouterService and asks if the RouterService has connected transports.
-This will be done in main thread, so the caller should execute it from worker thread.
+This will be done in the main thread, so the caller should execute it from the worker thread.
 This can be done with AsyncTask anyway.
 - Also when RouterService is bound from SdlRouterStatusProvider, RouterService should not enter to foreground.
-This is to avoid unneeded notification message coming up especially on Android 8 or above.
+This is to avoid unneeded notification messages coming up especially on Android 8 or above.

 ## Impact on existing code